 Altarum conducts research related to vulnerable and publicly insured populations.
 In 2018, Altarum released a report funded by the Kellogg Foundation on the economic benefits of eliminating racial disparities.
 It also estimated the economic cost of the opioid crisis to have reached $1 trillion from 2001 through 2017.
 Altarum also analyzes health sector spending, prices and employment.

 In 2010 with funding from a federal grant, Altarum established the Michigan Center for Effective IT Adoption to provide consulting and support to thousands of physicians in Michigan seeking to integrate use of electronic health records systems into their practices.

-Highest paying job titles at Altarum Institute include Java Software Engineer, Pricing Analyst, and Software Engineer
+Highest paying job titles at Altarum Institute include Scrum Master, Software Engineer, and Quality Assurance Engineer